crs2007/VerDeploy/readme.md

 # Version Deploy
 Version Deploy is a set of scripts by Rimer Sharon.
-All SQL script that you would like to run on databases, should be at a path that the SQL Server can retch to.
+All SQL script that you would like to run on databases, should be a path that the SQL Server can reach to.
 If you are working with TFS, SVN, Git or any other CI.
 Please make sure that you can build a solution that can get all desired file into your path (local or network).